NetSamurai/phpMongoDB/README.md

 docker volume prune -f
 ```
 - Note: This step is only neccessary because this example I built is of an interactive docker build and not a stored image.
-13. Inside the terminal, issue the start command `docker compose up -d`.
+13. Inside the VS Code Terminal, issue the start command `docker compose up -d`.
-14. Click yes to firewall stuff, you have a server now.
+14. Click yes to firewall stuff as any pops up, you have a server now.
 15. http://localhost:8000/ is your website.
 16. http://localhost:8081/ is your database - admin/pass  is the HTTP basic auth. admin/password is the `MongoDB` password.
 17. In the extracted folder you'll see it added files to the workspace, dont delete those, its the database.